keiji-imai/blog/content/projects/rcj_lw/index.md

 ![Lightweight Robot](images/rcj_v6.jpg)

+Here is our promo video we made to thank our sponsors:

+{{<youtube nJy8fdx0ffE>}}

-Team Orion has four members and no mentors other than our parents.
+Team Orion has four members and no mentors.
 As the team's mechanical engineer, I designed, manufactured, and assembled all the mechanical parts of the robot, but I did not make the motors, PCBs, or solenoids.

 We were the only lightweight division team at the world cup to have a dribbler and kicker.
 The dribbler gives the ball backspin so the robot can keep control of it while maneuvering.